Banner

 Keywords

-Wearable devices, first person vision, egocentric vision, augmented reality, visual localization, action recognition, action anticipation, human-object interaction, procedural assistance
+Wearable devices, first person vision, egocentric vision, augmented reality, egocentric datasets, action recognition, action anticipation, human-object interaction, procedural understanding

 Aims and Learning Objectives

 The participants will understand the main advantages of first person (egocentric) vision over third person vision to analyze the user’s behavior, build personalized applications and predict future events.
-Specifically, the participants will learn about: 1) the main differences between third person and first person (egocentric) vision, including the way in which the data is collected and processed, 2) the devices which can be used to collect data and provide services to the users, 3) the algorithms which can be used to manage first person visual data for instance to perform localization, indexing, object detection, action recognition, human-object interaction and the prediction of future events.
+Specifically, the participants will learn about: 1) the main differences between third person and first person (egocentric) vision, including the way in which the data is collected and processed, 2) the devices which can be used to collect data and provide services to the users, 3) the algorithms which can be used to manage first person visual data for instance to perform action recognition, human-object interaction, procedural understanding and the prediction of future events.

 Target Audience